spectrocloud/librarium/docs/docs-content/vm-management/create-manage-vm/using-datavolumes.md

-When VMs are deployed from template, they almost always include a disk template containing a preinstalled copy of the desired OS.
-The Kubevirt CDI is used to import these templates through a concept called [Data Volumes](https://github.com/kubevirt/containerized-data-importer/blob/main/doc/datavolumes.md) and it supports multiple different approaches to do so.
-Some approaches are vastly quicker than others though.
-Hence, designing this correctly is important.
-This page details how to do that.
+Palette Virtual Machine Orchestrator (VMO) streamlines the deployment of VMs through the ability to create and manage templates.
+Check out the [Create a VM Template](./create-vm-template.md) guide to learn more.
+When VMs are deployed from template, they often include a disk template containing a pre-installed copy of the desired OS.
+The [Kubevirt Containerized Data Importer (CDI)](https://github.com/kubevirt/containerized-data-importer/tree/main) imports templates through [Data Volumes](https://github.com/kubevirt/containerized-data-importer/blob/main/doc/datavolumes.md).
+This tutorial teaches you how to implement your own disk templates using Kubevirt Data Volumes.

 ## Overview